IBM/event-automation/_ep_1.0/02-installing/02-planning.md

 ## {{site.data.reuse.ep_name}} sample deployments

-A number of sample configuration files are available in [GitHub](https://ibm.biz/ea-ep-samples){:target="_blank"}, where you can select the GitHub tag for your {{site.data.reuse.ep_name}} version, and then go to `/cr-examples/eventprocessing` to access the samples.
+A number of sample configuration files are available in [GitHub](https://ibm.biz/ea-ep-samples){:target="_blank"}, where you can select the GitHub tag for your {{site.data.reuse.ep_name}} version, and then go to `/cr-examples/eventprocessing/openshift` or `/cr-examples/eventprocessing/kubernetes` to access the samples.
 These range from smaller deployments for non-production development or general experimentation to deployments that can handle a production workload.

 The following {{site.data.reuse.ep_name}} sample configurations are available to deploy:
 - Quick Start: A development instance with reduced resources, using ephemeral storage and Local authentication.